GameStop: NFT platform

+In December 2022, GameStop laid off a large portion of the team working on the NFT platform.
+In August 2023, GameStop announced wind down of its crypto and NFT wallet citing "regulatory uncertainty".
+As of December 2023, Gamestop's NFT marketplace still allowed users the ability to trade in-game items using other NFT wallets (such as MetaMask).
+However, in January 2024, Gamestop ultimately announced that on February 2, 2024, the NFT marketplace would be shuttered completely.

 Business operations

 Atrix

-Atrix (formerly @play) is GameStop, Incs. in-house store brand.
+Atrix (formerly @play) is GameStop's in-house store brand.
 GameStop sells gaming accessories, Headsets, Mice and Keyboards under the Atrix brand.

 Game Informer

-Game Informer is a magazine owned by GameStop, Inc. and primarily sold through subscriptions which can be purchased at GameStop locations.
-A subscription to the magazine is included for members of GameStop's PowerUp Rewards Pro loyalty program.
+Game Informer was a magazine owned by GameStop, Inc. It was discontinued in August 2024.
+It was primarily sold through subscriptions which could be purchased at GameStop locations.
+A subscription to the magazine was included for members of GameStop's PowerUp Rewards Pro loyalty program.

 Trade-ins

 GameStop provides its customers either cash or trade credit in exchange for customers' unwanted video games, accessories, and tech.
 The used video game trade-ins have twice the gross margins of new video game sales.
 Some video game developers and publishers have criticized GameStop for its practices, as they receive no share of the revenue from the sale of used games.
 GameStop responded to these criticisms in 2009 by stating that 70% of store credit generated by game trade ins was used to purchase new rather than used games, generating close to $2 billion in annual revenue.